tomwhite007/angular2cli1/README.md

 > The Ultimate Angular CLI Reference Guide
 > https://www.sitepoint.com/ultimate-angular-cli-reference

-...well worth a read, but the routing stuff in it is currently out of date.
+...well worth a read, but the routing stuff in it is currently out of date (in my opinion).

+This guide is designed for a presenter to lead you through, or assumes you've done a little bit of Angular 2, TypeScript and Visual Studio Code.

+I estimate less than 1 hour to run through this from start to finish.

+The final code is in the "app" folder.

+I hope by sharing it, others apart from my [meetup group](https://www.meetup.com/Brighton-Worthing-Angular2-Meetup/) can benifit.

 ## Prerequisites